 Peter Mansfield (1928-1996): Historian and journalist specialized in Middle Eastern affairs.
 Advisor of The Abu Nuwas Society For The Study Of Sexual Culture In The Middle East.

 Philip O’Brien: Library director and author of T.E.Lawrence: A Bibliography (1988).

 Harold Orlans (1921-2007): Social scientist and author of T.E.Lawrence: Biography Of A Broken Hero (2002).

 Jeffrey Richards: Professor of Cultural History, specialized in the study of cinema and society in Britain, Victorian theatre and national identity.

 Edith & Elaine Steblecki: Editors of T.E.Notes: A T.E.Lawrence Newsletter.

 Wilfred Thesiger (1910-2003): Explorer and travel writer.
 Author of Arabian Sands (1959) and The Marsh Arabs (1964).
 Owner of a copy of the very rare subscriber’s edition of Seven Pillars Of Wisdom.

-Jeremy Wilson: Publisher and editor.
+Jeremy Wilson (1944-2017): Publisher and editor.
 Author of Lawrence Of Arabia: The Authorized Biography Of T.E.Lawrence (1989).
 Co-owner of Castle Hill Press.
 Founder and editor of T.E.Lawrence Studies, T.E.Lawrence Studies List, The T.E.Lawrence Net Project and The Great Arab Revolt: Selected Documents.
-He also has a blog which deals with TE.
+He also had a blog which deals with TE.